 The Clinical Simulation Learning Center at the Morrisville campus and the nursing laboratory at the Norwich campus have video recording technology to enable students to reflect and self-evaluate during post-simulation debriefing sessions.
 Application of problem-solving skills in a realistic and safe environment offers students an innovative learning experience.

-If you prefer apartment-style living with a full kitchen and that is a little removed from the main campus, Morrisville Commons I and Morrisville Commons II are both great options.
+Commons is an upper-class residence hall.
+If you prefer apartment-style living with a full kitchen and that is a little removed from the campus, Morrisville Commons I and Morrisville Commons II are both great options.
 A standard apartment includes four (4) single rooms, one-and-a-half (1.5) bathrooms, a common living room, and a full kitchen and dining area.
 A limited number of larger apartments featuring two (2) full bathrooms and a bit more common living space are also available.

 This demonstration and research facility serves as a living laboratory for SUNY Morrisville students.
 The 4,000-gallon aquaponics system can produce up to 22,000 heads of lettuce and 1,700 pounds of fish per year.
 Vine crop production includes a hydroponic tomato, cucumber and pepper system.
 The system was supported by NY State Sen. David J. Valesky (D-Oneida) through the Empire State Development Corporation and a grant from the New York State Energy Research and Development.

 The Copper Turret provides a spectacular dining choice as part of your SUNY Morrisville meal plan — and also serves as a fantastic learning laboratory for our hospitality management and restaurant management programs.
 The Copper Turret serves as a teaching facility for our students, providing them with real-world experiences in the industries of hospitality and food service.
 The restaurant offers a wireless classroom and learning kitchen.